SylviaOne/Repo-hub/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.